Botomy/Botomy/botomy-wiki/docs/game-play/basic-gameplay.md

 ## Debugging

-There is a single function to print messages to the console - `debug(msg)`
+There is a single function to print messages to the console - `print_message(msg)`
 :::tip
-`debug(level_data)` to see what information your function gets every frame.
+`print_message(level_data)` to see what information your function gets every frame.
 This will help you decide what moves to return
 :::

 :::warning